l6gistaja/etvx/readme.txt

 Scripts for automatic scheduling and downloading Estonian TV live streams
-    (http://otse.err.ee) with Linux, Perl and SQLite3, 2012-03-04.
+    (http://otse.err.ee) with Linux, Perl and SQLite3, 2012-04-08.

 For quickstart, enter etvx directory and type to commandline
     ./schedule_etvx.pl
 or
     ./schedule_etvx.pl -h

-Some kind of RTMP downloader should be used, for that reason compiled (without SSL support, make XDEF=-DNO_SSL) rtmpdump was included into this package.
+rtmpdump was used as RTMP downloader, it was compiled without SSL support (make XDEF=-DNO_SSL).
 About RTMPDump, see http://rtmpdump.mplayerhq.hu .

 Exact download Bash command can be configured in SQLite DB table configuration where category = 'perlCfg' and name = 'downloadCommandFormat':